rails/rails/guides/source/action_controller_overview.md

 #### Incorporating Live Streaming

-Including `ActionController::Live` inside of your controller class will provide all actions inside of the controller the ability to stream data.
+Including `ActionController::Live` inside of your controller class will provide all actions inside the controller the ability to stream data.
 You can mix in the module like so:

 ```ruby